Vulnerability Research

 Mitigation

-Oracle vulnerability reference and vulnerability credit: Oracle Critical Patch Update Advisory – July 2015
+Update Oracle E-Business Suite to the latest version.
+Oracle vulnerability reference and credit: Oracle Critical Patch Update Advisory – July 2015